Riding my first elephant, I discovered these gentle creatures definitely have the right of way! This was the perfect way to view an ancient

 Some seventy kilometres north of Bangkok, Ayutthaya was founded around 1350, becoming the capitol of the Siam Kingdom.
 An island seated at the confluence of three rivers, it quickly became a major trading port, and by the 16th century had grown to be one of the largest, and wealthiest, cities in the Orient.
 The court of King Narai (1656-88) developed strong links with the court of Louis XIV, whose ambassadors compared the size and wealth of the city to Paris – some estimate that by 1700, Ayutthaya was the largest city in the world, with over one million inhabitants.

 Dutch and French reports of the 18th century portray a grand city, with large palaces and flotillas of trading vessels from all over the world.
 In 1767, however, the Burmese invaded, and the city was almost entirely destroyed.
 The abandoned city became overgrown by the jungle, and restoration work didn’t begin until the 1950s.

 Ayutthaya: A Forgotten Temple City

 Bangkok’s famous Golden Buddha probably came from Ayutthaya.
-Ten feet long and weighing five and a half tons, this solid gold statue was at some time covered in stucco and coloured glass, probably to conceal its value form the invading Burmese.
+10 feet long and weighing 5.5 tons, this solid gold statue was at some time covered in stucco and coloured glass, probably to conceal its value form the invading Burmese.
 When it was taken from Ayutthaya is unknown, and not until it was being moved from a disused temple in 1955 was the stucco damaged and the gold underneath revealed for all to see.